mikehaertl/localeurls/README.md

 Once a user visited a URL with a language code in it, this language is stored in his session.
 If the user returns to the start page (or any other page) without a language in the URL, he's automatically redirected to his last language choice.
+See below for a useful widget that creates a simple language selector.

 # API